omkar47code/AWS-Backup-Disaster-Recovery-Project/README.md

 # AWS Backup & Disaster Recovery Automation for Amazon EC2

-A production-inspired AWS Backup and Disaster Recovery solution that automates EC2 backup verification, monitoring, alerting, scheduled health checks, and disaster recovery using native AWS services.
+A production-inspired AWS Backup and Disaster Recovery solution that automates EC2 backup verification, monitoring, alerting, and disaster recovery using native AWS services.

 ---